TRANSFORMING URBAN SPACES WITH DYNAMIC PUBLIC ART

 Gary, IN – ArtHouse: A Social Kitchen

-Connecting Food and Art to Develop a Cultural District
+Connecting Food and Art to Catalyze a Cultural District

-The City of Gary will transform an underutilized downtown building into a cultural hub that showcases visual and culinary arts.
-ArtHouse: A Social Kitchen is a partnership with artist Theaster Gates and the City to create a civic center that features three commissioned works of visual art, offers culinary training, and provides cultural programming that uses food as a medium for community engagement.
-The City will use this public space as a catalyst to develop a cultural district and promote urban revitalization.
+The City of Gary is transforming an underutilized downtown building into a cultural hub that showcases visual and culinary arts.
+ArtHouse: A Social Kitchen, which opened in November 2016, is a partnership between artist Theaster Gates and the City to create a civic center that features commissioned works of visual art, offers culinary training and business development workshops, and provides cultural programming that uses food as a medium for community engagement.
+The City plans to use this public space as a catalyst to develop a cultural district and promote urban revitalization.

 Los Angeles, CA – CURRENT: LA Water